 Dear food lover, are you wondering if it’s possible to find halal buffets in Singapore?
 Of course!
 But make sure you bring your stretchy pants too.
-We’ve compiled an awesome list of 8 halal buffets under SGD100 worth visiting when you’re in Singapore that offer mouthwatering food freshly prepared for you!
+We’ve compiled an awesome list of 8 halal buffets under SGD100 worth visiting when you’re in Singapore that offers mouthwatering food freshly prepared for you!

 If you feel like a small bite instead, we recommend these 10 halal restaurants and simple eateries that have celebrities and sultans among their customers.